-8.7 The deliverability of the 2021/22 Revenue Budget is monitored by Budget Managers.
-However, it is acknowledged that the Council's budget has been arrived at through using a number of disaggregation methodologies from the predecessor County Council budget rather than being built up over a period of time and as such there are inherent risks in the forecast position as the actual activity for North Northamptonshire takes place during the year which may not directly align to the split within the disaggregation.

-- 8.8 Where any variances or emerging pressures are identified during the year then mitigating actions will be sought and management interventions undertaken. - 8.9 Details of pressures, risks and mitigating actions implemented will be provided as part of the finance monitoring reports as the year progresses.
-The main risks identified include demand led services such as Adult Social Care, commercial income which is at risk due to the prolonged impact of COVID-19 and the continuing review of budgets disaggregated from the County Council against actual/likely commitments both expenditure and income. - 8.10 The staffing budget is a significant part of this review and officers are working to ensure that funded posts and associated costs are understood and within budget.
-Controls are in place with regard to approval of recruitment requests whilst the budgets are reviewed. - 8.11 The Council holds a contingency and a number of reserves to help safeguard against the risks inherent within the budget for 2021/22.
-Where required pressures and other movements were included as part of the Council's 2022/23 budget and medium-term financial plan approved by Council at its meeting on 24th February 2022.
+- 8.6 The deliverability of the 2021/22 Revenue Budget is monitored by Service Budget Managers.
+However, it is acknowledged that the Council's budget has been arrived at through using a number of disaggregation methodologies from the predecessor County Council budget rather than being built up over a period of time and as such there are inherent risks in the forecast position as the actual activity for North Northamptonshire takes place during the year which may not directly align to the split within the disaggregation. - 8.7 Where any variances or emerging pressures are identified during the year then mitigating actions will be sought and management interventions undertaken. - 8.8 Details of pressures, risks and mitigating actions implemented will be provided as part of the finance monitoring reports as the year progresses.
+The main risks identified include demand led services such as Adult Social Care, commercial income which is at risk due to the prolonged impact of COVID-19 and the continuing review of budgets disaggregated from the County Council against actual/likely commitments for both expenditure and income. - 8.9 The staffing budget is a significant part of the costs of the Council and officers are working to ensure that funded posts and associated costs are understood and within budget.
+The Council is continuing to restructure services working with Members, staff and Trade Union representatives. - 8.10 The Council holds a contingency and a number of reserves to help safeguard against the risks inherent within the budget for 2021/22.
+Where required, ongoing pressures and other movements have been included as part of the Council's 2022/23 budget and medium-term financial plan approved by Council at its meeting on 24th February 2022.